 Local Biking Trails

-Shakopee is home to more than 80 miles of trails, including the Minnesota Valley State Trail, which connects to both the Louisville Swamp and the Minnesota River Bottoms trail area.
+Shakopee is home to more than 80 miles of paved and unpaved trails, including the Minnesota Valley State Trail, which connects to both the Louisville Swamp and the Minnesota River Bottoms trail area, and the Vierling Greenway, a paved trail that cuts through the heart of Shakopee.

 The Xcel Energy Mountain Bike Park at Quarry Lake is another favorite of area mountain bikers.
 Check out the ride-through video below to get an idea of what the trail entails: